maddevsio/vue-madboiler/README.md

 ### Without docker

-If you don't want to install the docker, you can run it without it.
+If you don't want to install docker, you can run it without it.

 1. Install Dependencies